owpointy/twitter-scraper/README.md

 (5) Once installation is complete, pink text saying "Installation complete!" should appear in the terminal

 It is possible that you will be asked to install developer tools.
 If so, allow, and download.
+Once everything is finished installing:

 (6) Click on "Twitter Scraper" to run program